-One emulation configuration for i.MX 6Solo has been provided in the default U-Boot delivery (mx6solo\sabresd\android\config) to ensure that DDR is 32 bit.
-The user can refer to this configuration and follow the instructions in the User's Guide 'Build U-Boot Image' to build the i.MX 6Solo u-boot.bin.
+One emulation configuration for i.MX 6Solo has been provided in the default U-Boot delivery (mx6solo_sabresd_android_config) to ensure that DDR is 32 bit.
+The user can refer to this configuration and follow the instructions in User Guide 'Build U-Boot Image' to build the i.MX 6Solo u-boot.bin.

 '''

-For i.MX 6Solo SABRE-SD:
+For i.MX6solo SabreSD:

 make mx6solosabresdandroid config

 '''